raganwald/method-combinators/README-JS.md

 2. You want to do something *after* the method's base logic is executed.
 3. You want to wrap some logic *around* the method's base logic.
 4. You only want to execute the method's base logic *provided* some condition is truthy.
-5. You want to *retry* something a certain number of times if it fails, before giving up.

 Method *combinators* make these common kinds of method decorators extremely easy to write.
 Instead of: